 Concurrent and/or sequential systemic or topical use of other potentially neurotoxic and/or nephrotoxic drugs, such as cisplatin, cephaloridine, kanamycin, amikacin, neomycin, polymyxin B, colistin, paromomycin, streptomycin, tobramycin, vancomycin, and viomycin, should be avoided.
 Another factor which may increase patient risk of toxicity is dehydration.

-The concurrent use of gentamicin with potent diuretics, such as ethacrynic acid or furosemide, should be avoided, since certain diuretics by themselves may cause ototoxicity.
+The concurrent use of gentamicin with potent diuretics, such as ethacrynic acid or furosemide should be avoided, since certain diuretics by themselves may cause ototoxicity.
 In addition, when administered intravenously, diuretics may enhance aminoglycoside toxicity by altering the antibiotic concentration in serum and tissue.

-Why use gentamicin, with its well-known, permanent side effects, when a different, albeit more expensive antibiotic would suffice?
+Why use gentamicin with its well-known, permanent side effects, when a different, albeit more expensive antibiotic would suffice?
 Is the risk of gentamicin therapy outweighed by the benefit?
 A few hundred dollars savings to the patient’s healthcare insurer could cost your malpractice carrier millions.

 "Thus, none of the dogmas concerning the appropriate therapy for P. aeruginosa bacteremia can be considered to be established by blinded, controlled clinical studies.
 One firm conclusion appears to be that monotherapy with an aminoglycoside dosed in the approved way should not be the primary choice for antibiotic treatment. [emphasis supplied] Unquestionably, the majority of infectious disease experts still favor the use of combination therapy for P. aeruginosa bacteremia.
-However, it is difficult to indict the use of a single modern antipseudomonal -lactam antibiotic as being inadequate therapy.
-Even in the patients most at risk for dying rapidly from P. aeruginosa bacteremia (i.e., high-risk patients with fever and neutropenia), empirical monotherapy [referring to the antipseudomonal -lactam antibiotics such as ceftazidime, piperacillin-tazobactam, or imipenum] designed to treat P. aeruginosa is considered to be as efficacious as empirical combination therapy in the Practice Guidelines of the Infectious Diseases Society of America (IDSA)."
+It is difficult to indict the use of a single modern anti-Pseudomonas-lactam antibiotic as being inadequate therapy.
+Even in the patients most at risk for dying rapidly from P. aeruginosa bacteremia (i.e., high-risk patients with fever and neutropenia), empirical monotherapy [referring to the anti-pseudomonas-lactam antibiotics such as ceftazidime, piperacillin-tazobactam, or imipenum] designed to treat P. aeruginosa is considered to be as efficacious as empirical combination therapy in the Practice Guidelines of the Infectious Diseases Society of America (IDSA)."

 There may well be an equally efficacious drug outside of your personal pharmacopoeia that could be used.
 Maybe, when the culture and sensitivity results become available, gentamicin isn’t the drug of choice, even if it seemed the best choice for empiric therapy.
 In any event, it is far easier to justify a decision to use gentamicin in a court of law when that decision was made on the informed advice of an infectious disease consultant, who was fully appraised of all aspects of your patient’s condition.
 Again, a few hundred dollars savings to the patient’s health care insurer could cost your malpractice carrier millions.

-Because gentamicin Is solely eliminated in the urine, and is nephrotoxic, renal failure and toxic gentamicin levels can quickly develop.
+Because gentamicin is solely eliminated in the urine, and is nephrotoxic, renal failure and toxic gentamicin levels can quickly develop:

 While monitoring can demonstrate early nephrotoxicity, long term exposure to "normal" gentamicin levels can cause ototoxicity.
-In my litigation practice, I have personally reviewed at least 5 cases where long term (>10 days) gentamicin administration resulted in permanent ototoxicity, but renal function remained unchanged and within normal limits.
+In my litigation practice, I have personally reviewed numerous cases where long term (>10 days) gentamicin administration resulted in permanent ototoxicity, but renal function remained unchanged and within normal limits.
 These were typically doses above 5mg/kg/day where the patient had complained of ototoxic symptoms during gentamicin administration that were ignored.

-Gentamicin is a very toxic drug.
+Gentamicin is a very toxic drug:

 If, after consultation with an infectious disease specialist, gentamicin is determined to be the best-suited antibiotic, why not go beyond the minimum standard and monitor renal function every 3 days?
 If serum creatinine rises, even by 20%, why not perform daily renal function tests, or draw a gentamicin random level to determine if there is a rising serum gentamicin concentration resulting from nephrotoxicity?
 Even though careful monitoring doesn’t guarantee an absence of subsequent vestibulopathy, careful monitoring and adjusting the dosage downward, or discontinuing gentamicin altogether, could likely prevent vestibulopathy, and will almost certainly prevent a lawsuit for failure to monitor if there is a resulting vestibulopathy.
 Once again, a few hundred dollars savings to the patient’s health care insurer could cost your malpractice carrier millions.

-This means actually explaining to the patient in detail what permanent, irreversible ototoxicity is, what the alternative treatments are, and/or the consequences of receiving no treatment.
-(This does not mean handing them a sheet of paper with a list of warnings and telling them to read it.)
+This means actually explaining to the patient in detail what permanent, irreversible ototoxicity is, what the alternative treatments are, and/or the consequences of receiving no treatment (this does not mean handing them a sheet of paper with a list of warnings and telling them to read it).
 If the patient then consents, with full knowledge of the risks involved, document the informed consent in detail.
 Additionally, warn the patient to report immediately any symptoms of vertigo, new tinnitus, or oscillopsia, and inform your staff that any communication with this patient is high priority.
 A few minutes of your time could save your malpractice carrier millions of dollars.

 If you prescribe gentamicin to be administered by a home infusion company, make sure that your orders for careful monitoring of renal function and symptoms of vestibulopathy are actually understood and carried out by the staff of the home infusion company.
 Imagine trying to explain in front of 12 jurors why you ordered monitoring, but did nothing for two weeks when your office never received lab results or reports from the home infusion company, or why the results were promptly sent by the home infusion company, but were never reviewed by you.
 Again, a few minutes of your time could save your malpractice carrier millions of dollars.

 Understand that it is an ototoxic and nephrotoxic drug that can cause permanent, irreversible injury.
 If long term therapy is called for, choose other less toxic alternatives.
-If in doubt, obtain an Infectious Disease consult.
+If in doubt, obtain an infectious disease consult.